-FINRA warns member firms to be on the lookout for a fraudulent phishing email that is currently circulating.
+FINRA warns member firms to be on the lookout for a fraudulent phishing emails that are currently circulating.
 Recently, member firms have reported to FINRA that they have received suspicious emails targeting their compliance personnel.

 The sender attempted to give some legitimacy to the email by including a reference to a provision of the USA PATRIOT Act that relates to the ability of financial institutions to share information with each other.

-The email contains red flags of potential fraud, including:
+The fraudulent phishing emails which contain red flags of potential fraud, include:

 - an email address that appears to be from Europe, rather than the U.S.-based credit union;